department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/high-tech-programs.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Accelerated Payments for High-Tech | Veterans Affairs
+title: Accelerated Payments For High-Tech
-heading: Accelerated Payments for High-Technology Programs
+heading: Accelerated payments for high-technology programs
-display_title: High-Tech Programs
+display_title: High-tech programs
 description: Learn about accelerated payments for technology industry training like coding bootcamps.
 Active-duty Post-9/11 GI Bill Veterans may qualify for accelerated payments of up to 60% for high-cost program tuition and fees.
 keywords: n/a
 concurrence: incomplete